sandstorm/training-presentations/README.md

 * Each decks respective slides can then be found inside the corresponding directory of the `decks/`-directory
 * Images/Assets can be put into `images/` and there path is always relative to the `presentations/`-root, even if it is being referenced by a slide somewhere inside `decks/**/*`

+> NOTE: It is currently mandatory to have the entrypoints inside the directory root for **slidev** to work properly.
+> This is why we can't move these deck files into each decks subdirectory!

 ### Styling

 Currently we do not apply any global styling and deck formatting.